Xiaomi beats profit view, sees more global expansion

 The latter segment was pivotal to Xiaomi's pitch to investors in the run-up to its IPO.
 The company touted its so-called "triathlon business model", wherein consumers who purchase smartphones go on to use apps and services that generate revenue via advertisements or micropayments.

-Xiaomi also stressed it would increase research and development, and plans to invest over 10 million yuan in artificial intelligence throughout the next five years.
+Xiaomi also stressed it would increase research and development, and plans to invest over 10 billion yuan in artificial intelligence throughout the next five years.

 (US$1 = 6.7128 Chinese yuan renminbi)